gushakov/axon-multi/README.md

 Playground application with uses Axon framework to demonstrates a way of building a distributed event-driven system around the concepts of domain-driven design and CQRS.

-There are several modules, each is a standalone Spring Boot application:
+There are several modules, they are standalone Spring Boot applications or libraries:

 - `common`: module containing configuration (Maven dependencies) common to other modules
 - `core`: module with all commands and event shared by other modules